Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: The Version Maintenance Problem

 In order to easily discuss accesses to the Announcement array, we define a \release{} \op{}'s \emph{helping CAS \op{}s} as the CASes that it does in line \ref{relhelp}.
 Note that some \release{} \op{}s do not execute any helping CASes at all.
 We begin with a simple observation.

 \begin{observation} For each version $v$ that is announced in the Announcement array, there is at most one \release[v] \op{} that executes helping CASes for that version. \end{observation}

-This is due to the fact that releasing processors of the same version $v$ compete to change $v.h$ to $1$ and only the processor whose CAS succeeds goes on to execute any helping CASes.
-Furthermore, note that a processor executing \acquire[] executes at most $3$ CAS \op s before returning.
+This is due to the fact that releasing processes of the same version $v$ compete to change $v.h$ to $1$ and only the process whose CAS succeeds goes on to execute any helping CASes.
+Furthermore, note that a process executing \acquire[] executes at most $3$ CAS \op s before returning.
 Two of these CAS \op{}s may announce a different version in the array, and the last CAS may commit the version.
 This leads to the following observation.